GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 **Feedback on this tutorial**

-This concludes the poroelastic tutorial.
+This concludes the hydraulic fracturing tutorial.
 For any feedback on this tutorial, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.